-When the tech bubble burst, Netlix's need to layoff employees became clear.
-“It was brutal.” said Patty Mccord.
+When the tech bubble burst, Netflix's need to layoff employees became clear.
+“It was brutal.” said McCord.
 But something changed.

 The rise of DVD players grew into demand.
 “By early 2002, our DVD-by mail subscription business was growing like crazy.
 (And) suddenly we had far more work to do, with 30% fewer employees.”
-Note: This marks Netflix’s need to hire new talent.
-There are two incidents, in particular, which helped Netflix reinvent HR.
+[Note: This marks Netflix’s need to hire new talent.]

-Another incident took place which involved an exceptional bookkeeper at Netflix, who was laid off with a phenomenal severance package.
+Another incident took place that led to How Netflix reinvented HR was when McCord had no choice but to lay off an an exceptional bookkeeper with a severance package.
 From this second incident came the second learning; as Patty McCord quotes,

 “If we wanted only “A” players on the team, we had to be willing to let go of people whose skills no longer fit, no matter how valuable their contributions had once been.”